josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/👻_Transparencies_Overhead/📜_uk_cabinet_conflict_and_opacity_map_2025.md

 ---

-## 🛰️ How Does The UK Disclose Conflicts For Public Visibility?
+## 🛰️ How Does The UK Disclose Potential Conflicts For Public Visibility?

 ```
 Full Disclosure (Private)